Migrate data with Cluster Linking on Confluent Cloud

 • This strategy is only available for Confluent clusters, not for Apache Kafka® clusters, as Cluster Linking cannot move data to an Apache Kafka® cluster.

 1. Make sure that the cluster link you used for migration was mirroring these consumer group offsets too; even though the consumers won’t move.
-The consumer offsets will temporarily be on the new cluster.
+The consumer offsets are temporarily on the new cluster.

 2. Make sure that your consumer group(s) have stopped consuming (in step 4, above).